moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/gitaly_on_kubernetes_migration/_index.md

 * [Cloud Native GitLab container images (CNG)](https://gitlab.com/gitlab-org/build/CNG) - any changes that involve infra changes to the Gitaly pod's container images will be made here.
 * [Cloud Native GitLab Helm Chart](https://gitlab.com/gitlab-org/charts/gitlab) - any changes that involve the helm chart that deploys the gitaly subchart will be made here.
 Eg. Gitaly Service, Gitaly ConfigMap, Gitaly probe time changes.

-Deploy Gitaly in various environments via helm releases to test its performance.
-By using isolated environments, Gitaly can be verified and if there are bugs or problems, it can be catched earlier before it reaches production.

-Eg. Pre -> Staging -> Production Canary -> Production

 #### Transition process from VMs to Kubernetes

 To ensure a smooth migration:

-* Weights should be adjusted to allow a reasonable amount of traffic to the Gitaly pods.
+* Weights should be adjusted to allow a reasonable amount of traffic to the Gitaly pod's repositories.
 Navigate to the Admin Area, adjust the weights of the storage to determine the amount of traffic directed to the Gitaly pods.
 We recommend starting off with a small amount of traffic.
-* [gitaly-ctl](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/gitaly/gitalyctl.md) will be used to migrate storage data from VMs to Gitaly pods.
-For each target storage, it must be configured to be readonly before starting the migration.
+* To conduct migrations between storage, it is best to use [Project repository storage moves API](https://docs.gitlab.com/ee/administration/operations/moving_repositories.html#moving-repositories).
-* Virtual machines will eventually be decommissioned.
+* Virtual machines should eventually be decommissioned.

 #### Performance, reliability, security considerations